Stephen Christian: Early life and education

 Stephen Christian Arnold was born on July 28, 1980 in Kalamazoo, Michigan.
 As of 2025, He is married to Julia Marie Arnold and they share 3 daughters together.
 In 2023, Stephen made a public statement that he will be taking a break from touring with Anberlin to focus on his family (wife and children) and community, which includes his work as a full-time pastor.

 At some point in his early life, Christian moved to Winter Haven, Florida.
 Christian attended Winter Haven High School along with bandmates Deon Rexroat and Joseph Milligan.
 During high school, the three formed the punk band SaGoh 24/7 with Joey Bruce, which eventually transformed into Anberlin.
 Christian's younger brother Paul was an influence on some of the band's music.
 They released two albums, Servants After God's Own Heart (1999), and Then I Corrupt Youth (2001), with Christian singing lead vocals on both.

 Christian is a graduate from University of Central Florida and the Florida State University College of Law, with a bachelor's degree in Psychology.
 He attended college to study non-profits, with plans to work for Habitat for Humanity or UNICEF, but Anberlin was signed a month after he graduated.

-Stephen's future of reuniting with Anberlin remains not only uncertain and unclear but a slight controversial mystery given the band took some very unconventional steps after Stephen's departure in 2023.
-Anberlin went on to release brand new singles with touring singer Matty Mullins singing lead vocals in the studio.

-In 2025, Anblerin took the already confusing situation and complicated it further by completely re-recording and re-releasing their entire second album "Never Take Friendship Personal" as well as their first official single as a band “Ready Fuels” with "touring singer" Matty Mullins now seemingly taking on the role of "Studio Singer" suggesting to some that this lineup change is making Mullins seem more like the band's official new lead singer given that Matty Mullins completely replaced Stephen’s vocals on a redux of previous material.

-The untraditional actions of having a touring musician now officially singing on not only new studio material but previously released albums for a re-release containing songs originally sang by Stephen, were big steps in unchartered territory, leaving fans beyond confused now that Mullins is starting to look like a new official band member taking on duties well beyond and above just a "live Touring Singer."

-Stephen’s future with the band remains uncertain given how uncommon and controversial these new endeavors are with little to no context or details given by the band to help explain these new endeavors, leaving their fans with mixed reactions wanting more clarity and transparency with regards to these decisions.